SumOfBesties/besties-layout/README.md

 - `watch`: Runs a build and rebuilds when changes are found.
 - `schema-types`: Create or update type definitions for replicant schemas found in the `schemas` directory
 - `test`: Run project tests.
 As of writing, tests are only written for a limited set of more complicated logic in the application.

+## License & Acknowledgements

+- The source code for the `nsg2-layouts` is licensed under the MIT license
+- [Norges Blindeforbund's](https://www.blindeforbundet.no/) logo may only be used with their prior permission.
+View more information [here (in Norwegian)](https://www.blindeforbundet.no/designmanual/logo)
+- Any other image assets in this repository may only be used with prior permission from the Norway Speedrunner Gathering
+- The [DSEG font family](https://github.com/keshikan/DSEG) by [keshikan](https://github.com/keshikan) is licensed under the [SIL Open Font License, version 1.1](https://openfontlicense.org/)
+- The [HD44780A00 5x8](https://fontstruct.com/fontstructions/show/1850879/hd44780a00-5x8) by [Lord Nightmare](https://fontstruct.com/fontstructors/59995/lord_nightmare) on FontStruct is licensed under the [Creative Commons BY-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)
+- The list of country and region flags in this project's `flags` directory is from the [region-flags](https://github.com/fonttools/region-flags) project by fonttools.